 However, in-house analysis carried out by UCAS, which has not been published but was summarised briefly in the Times Higher Education (Grove 2013), found that even after controlling for predicted A-level grades, GCSE performance, specific A-level subjects studied, and specific degree programme applied to, a "small" but still significant ethnic bias in admissions chances persists.
 Given this, it would seem fairly certain that ethnic inequalities in the chances of admission to Russell Group universities are not entirely or even largely explained by ethnic differences in propensities to apply to the most oversubscribed courses.
 To be certain of this, however, further quantitative analysis of more detailed data needs to be carried out so that clearly relevant variables, such as the numerical competitiveness of an applicant's chosen course, can be measured more precisely, and so that potentially important omitted variables, such as an applicant's grades at GCSE, can be taken into account.
 This would require restrictions on the supply of UCAS data to third party researchers to be lifted, so that appropriately anonymised but sufficiently detailed data could be made available for independent analysis.
-It is deeply concerning, then, that UCAS recently decided that it will no longer make available to third party researchers any individual-level data whatsoever.
+It is deeply concerning, then, that UCAS decided recently that it would no longer supply any individual-level data whatsoever to third-party researchers (UCAS 2014), a decision that has been challenged by the Social Mobility Commission (Machin 2015).

 The second major finding of this article is that ethnic inequalities in admissions chances are greater for degree subject areas at Russell Group universities where the percentage of ethnic minority applicants is higher.
 Once again, the question arises: could this be a spurious result?
 One possibility is that the finding merely reflects how the average 'quality' of ethnic minority applicants to particular courses declines as the percentage of ethnic minority applicants increases.
-However, this assumes that more applicants necessarily means weaker applicants, and that admissions selectors can reliably distinguish between stronger and weaker applicants from among those with the same A-level grades.3 Again, determining whether or not this is the case would require further analysis of more detailed data on the full range of selection criteria used.
+However, this assumes that more applicants necessarily means weaker applicants, and that admissions selectors can reliably distinguish between stronger and weaker applicants from among those with the same A-level grades.
+Again, determining whether or not this is the case would require further analysis of more detailed data on the full range of selection criteria used.
 Until then at least, we need to take seriously the finding presented here, that ethnic minority applicants are less likely than comparably qualified white applicants to receive offers from Russell Group universities especially in relation to degree programmes that attract disproportionately high numbers of ethnic minority applicants.